hatchingadventure/hatchingadventure.github.io/_posts/2019-05-27-claystone-park-review.md

 Dates: 23-28 May 2019

 We spent 5 really fun days at Claystone in Macon, GA in site 16.
 The campground is rather small, but its part of a much larger recreation area.
-Its managed by the [Macon-Bibb County goverment]( http://laketobo.maconbibb.us/camping/ "Lake Tobo Website"). and is very much above average compared to other city parks we've stayed at.
+Its managed by the [Macon-Bibb County government]( http://laketobo.maconbibb.us/camping/ "Lake Tobo Website"). and is very much above average compared to other city parks we've stayed at.

 ## Site 16